Our Tradition

 What we call “Carmel” is really a way of life in which we try to be aware of the Presence of God in the most ordinary, everyday things.
 We’re contemplative, but we live out our service in the world.
 We’re prayerful, but we’re also practical.
-We were founded 800 years ago on a mountaintop, but we have our feet firmly planted in today’s problems and concerns.
+We were founded 800 years ago on Mount Carmel in the Holy Land, but we have our feet firmly planted in today’s problems and concerns.

 -The Carmelite Way*